jake-bladt/ideas/README.md

 A lifetime learning portal that allows users to store links and notes to facilitate their self-teaching and to provide limited public views as a type of CV.

+### Universal Distributable Transactions

+UDT would be a protocol/service for managing distributed and non-distributed transactions in a non-falsifiable way such that all involved parties know not to commit their transaction components to "truth" until the transaction is complete.

+This may wind up being a paper instead of software.

 ### WorldMap project

 A fantasy worldbuilding tool that allows game designers/runners to start at the top, drawing continents, and oceans, and zoom all the way down to individual characters and items - probably meant to work with the Fantasy Campaign hugo theme.